prechac/prechac.github.io/_posts/2016-12-12-overlay-takeouts.md

 <iframe width="100%" height="450" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/70927998&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

-Once you have the pattern solid you can move on to the Impossible Roundabout, a matter for a second article.
+Once you have this pattern solid you can move on to the Impossible Roundabout, a matter for a second article.
 As a preview we can already outline the most important and difficult aspect, which is to be clear about what is cross and what is straight.
 There are some intricacies about starting, permutations and a peculiar role swapping irregularity - but we will cover these in a follow up post.

 ## Observations, Discussion